 - The Libre Initiative, "Statement of Principles on Immigration Reform," organizational website, accessed May 28, 2014.

 - Suzy Khimm, "CPAC panel: No, illegal immigrants don’t need a path to citizenship," Washington Post, March 14, 2013.

 - The Libre Initiative, "The Impact of the Affordable Care Act on Hispanics," accessed May 28, 2014.

 - Daniel Garza, "Obamacare's headache for Hispanic community," Milwaukee Journal-Sentinel, February 6, 2014.

 - Marty Schladen, "Libre Initiative targets Obama's Affordable Care Act," El Paso Times, February 9, 2014.

 - The Libre Initiative, "LIBRE's "Share the Dream" Campaign Highlights the American Dream," January 6, 2014.

-- Libre Initiative, Libre Team, organizational website, accessed June 2, 2014.
+- Libre Initiative, Libre Team, Libre Initiative, accessed April 2018.